mswiseman/hemp_survey/README.md

 Learning R can be hard.
 I'm uploading this code in hopes of helping you learn; I'm no expert and I'm not a very efficient coder, but I hope you will find it helpful regardless.

 ## Load necessary libraries
 If you haven't installed any of these libraries, remember you can typically install them through the `install.packages('packagenamehere')` command.
+For packages not on cran, you can usually install them directly from their github repository using `devtools::install_github("user/repository")`.

 * For notes on theme components, see [here](https://ggplot2.tidyverse.org/reference/theme.html).
 * Map tips [here](https://cran.r-project.org/web/packages/osmplotr/vignettes/basic-maps.html)